 “”Dignity is The moment you realize God had greater plans for you that don’t involve crying at night or sad Pinterest quotes.
 It is the moment you stop comparing yourself to others because it undermines your worth, education and your parent’s wisdom.
 Dignity is the moment you live your dreams, not because of what it will prove or get you, but because that is all you want to do.
 People’s opinions don’t matter.”
 Shannon L. Alder

-I read another post about the poison of GMO, corn syrup, baby formula.
+I read another post about the poison of GMOs, corn syrup, baby formula.
 One more post in an extensive news-feed.
-It is opinion, and I can scroll past, but it feels like another not so subtle reminder of the “breast is best” undercurrent that permeates everything baby related.
-As a physician I feel that breast feeding is ideal.
-When I was a third year resident and I had my first baby I was adamant about exclusively breast feeding.
+It is an opinion, and I can scroll past, but it feels like another not so subtle reminder of the “breast is best” undercurrent that permeates everything baby related.
+As a physician, I feel that breastfeeding is ideal.
+When I was a third-year resident and I had my first baby I was adamant about exclusively breastfeeding.
 I cried when my milk didn’t come in right away after a long induction.
 I also relished the fact that my newborn grew into a chubby, giggly infant and it was due to my own body.
 I pumped and breastfed, it was a blur of insomnia knowing that I would have to go back to work.
 I took time off and managed to keep a freezer full of breast milk in case my supply dropped off when I did go back.
-As a resident with overnight calls I knew I couldn’t be sure how often I could pump, pagers go off, codes happen, patients, admissions, rapid responses, they don’t wait for pumping.
+As a resident with overnight calls, I knew I couldn’t be sure how often I could pump, pagers go off, codes happen, patients, admissions, rapid responses, they don’t wait for pumping.
 I was determined, I continued to pump, overnight, sometimes in bathrooms, call rooms, it depended on how far of a walk, and which were occupied.
 I was determined to make the one year mark.

 Fast forward almost four years, past a stage one diagnosis, a year of treatment and we were blessed with another beautiful healthy baby.
 It felt like a gift, directly from God, I have living breathing snuggly, proof that a very difficult time was over.
 Like all parents, I want the best for my baby, and I opted for formula.